-Scholarship and Stipend Award Policy
+■ Scholarship and Stipend Award Policy

-AUM offers a variety of scholarship opportunities for entering freshman from Alabama high schools, Alabama community college transfers, active duty military dependents stationed in Alabama, and for those currently enrolled.
+AUM offers a variety of scholarship opportunities for entering freshman from high schools, community college transfers, active duty military dependents stationed in Alabama, and for currently enrolled students.
 Most scholarships require full-time attendance and are based on the applicant's academic or extracurricular record, while some are based on financial need.
 To ensure consideration for all scholarship opportunities, a student should complete a Free Application for Federal Student Aid (FAFSA) annually.